John-Nagle/baudotrss/messager/README.txt

 Version 2.9:
 - Google Voice support removed due to Google changes to service.

+Version 2.10:
+- Code modernization
+  - Support for Python 2.7 dropped.
+  - Uses "bs4" library package rather than its own copy of BeautifulSoup.
+  - Compatible with current version of "pyserial".

 This is a Python program for driving classic Baudot teletype machines such as the Model 15 or Model 28.
 It's usable with both KSR machines (with a keyboard)